Home » Engineering » automobile engineering » What is the turbocharger? How does it works? Application,Advantages and disadvantages of it

 1.Turbine wheel

-The Turbine Wheel is housed in the turbine casing and is connected to a shaft that in turn rotates the compressor wheel.
+The turbine casing houses the turbine wheel, which connects to a shaft that rotates the compressor wheel.

 2.Compressor wheel (Impeller)

-A modified version of the aluminum investment casting process is used to produce compressor impellers.
-A rubber replica of the impeller is made to create a casting mold, from which the rubber can be removed before metal is poured.
-Precision in blade sections and profiles is crucial for compressor efficiency.
-Machining the back face profile helps to improve impeller stress.
-Tight tolerance boring and burnishing aid in balancing and fatigue durability.
-The impeller is secured on the shaft assembly with a threaded nut.
+Manufacturers use a modified version of the aluminum investment casting process to produce compressor impellers.
+They create a rubber replica of the impeller to form the casting mold, then remove the rubber before pouring the metal.
+Precision in blade sections and profiles ensures optimal compressor efficiency.
+Machining the back face profile reduces impeller stress.
+Tight-tolerance boring and burnishing help balance the impeller and improve fatigue durability.
+A threaded nut secures the impeller on the shaft assembly.

 3.Waste gases